antarctica/lantern/docs/stores.md

 All stores inherit from the `lantern.stores.base.Store` abstract base class and MUST implement its minimal public interface to:

-- select Records
+- select some or all available Records, using `store.select()` -select a specific Record by file identifier, using `store.select_one()`
-- configure a Store as [Frozen](#frozen-stores)
+- where applicable, configure a Store as [Frozen](#frozen-stores) (read-only)

+Stores MAY support additional features, such as storing new or updated Records.

 ## Frozen stores

-Stores can typically be created as frozen (read-only), by setting a `frozen` parameter on instantiation, which MAY implement more efficient access to Records.
-Frozen stores are intended for data integrity and fast access is critical, such as in distributed [Exporters](/docs/architecture.md#exporters).
+Stores can typically be configured as frozen (read-only) by setting a `frozen` flag on instantiation.
+Frozen stores are intended for where data integrity in parallel processing and/or fast access is critical.

 > [!WARNING]
-> Stores that do not support freezing will raise a `lantern.stores.exceptions.StoreFrozenUnsupportedError`.
+> Stores that do not support freezing will raise a `lantern.stores.exceptions.StoreFrozenUnsupportedError` if the
+> `frozen` flag is set.
 >
-> Frozen stores will raise a `lantern.stores.exceptions.StoreFrozenError` for any operations that would cause
+> Frozen stores will raise a `lantern.stores.exceptions.StoreFrozenError` for any operations that would modify and/or
-> modifications, including possible remote retrievals.
+> access additional Records.

 ## GitLab store